Alejogb1/job-board/blog-data/difference-among-always-ff-always-comb-always-latch-and-always.md

 id: "difference-among-always-ff-always-comb-always-latch-and-always"
 ---

-Okay so you're asking about Verilog's always blocks right Yeah I've been there done that burned my fingers more than a few times let me tell you This is one of those things that looks simple on the surface but can bite you hard if you're not careful Especially when you're dealing with timing and synthesis results ugh
+you're asking about Verilog's always blocks right Yeah I've been there done that burned my fingers more than a few times let me tell you This is one of those things that looks simple on the surface but can bite you hard if you're not careful Especially when you're dealing with timing and synthesis results ugh

 First thing first forget any notion of always being just "always" in a regular software sense It's not a loop that just runs continuously Instead it’s about how the hardware simulator interprets your logic and how it translates to physical circuits